tkishel/pe_tune/README.md

 ## Estimate: a minimum of 1 Available JRubies is required to serve 2 Active Nodes
 ```

 This module outputs node-specific settings by default.
-With a monolithic infrastructure, the output could be saved to a common/default yaml file.
+With a monolithic infrastructure, the output could be saved to a common/default YAML file.
 With a split infrastructure, the output would need to be saved to node-specific YAML files included in a node-specific hierarchy.

 For example: